technofocus-pte/scrgvrnpwrpltfrmdepth/Labs/Lab 5/Lab 5 - Implementing Security and Governance_V1.1.docx.md

      ![A screenshot of a computer Description automatically generated](./media/image6.png)

-8. Select the group you created, select **Members** tab and then click on **View all and managed members** hyper link.
+8. Click on the group you created, select **Members** tab and then click on **View all and managed members** hyper link.

      ![A screenshot of a computer Description automatically generated](./media/image7.png)